OfficeDev/Microsoft-Teams-Samples/samples/bot-daily-task-reminder/csharp/README.md

 ## Features of this sample

-- Card with actions `Schedule task`.
+- use command `create-reminder` to get card with actions `Schedule task`.

 ![Schedule task ](BotDailyTaskReminder/Images/ScheduleTaskCard.png)